Penn DAPA (Drug & Alcohol Peer Advisors)

 Penn DAPA is Penn's student peer education group around issues relating to alcohol and other drugs.
 DAPA members are student leaders, athletes, members of greek chapters and more who come together to talk with their peers about high risk behaviors that impact them as students and as people.
 DAPA's do not "preach abstinence," rather, they are dedicated to working with students to reduce harm and minimize the negative consequences of high risk alcohol and other drug abuse.
 Key annual DAPA initiatives will include:

-- If you are interested in joining Penn DAPA, please email Noelle Melartin (email@example.com) to get in touch with the current Penn DAPA's.
+- If you are interested in joining Penn DAPA or planning any events, please email Ken Galazka (firstname.lastname@example.org) to get in touch with the current Penn DAPA's.